bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 message contribute to the hash of a commit) and how that might work against deduplication here.
 We can have two commits with the same content and same message, but if they are made on a different day then they will have different IDs.
-If I was concerned about *"who did what, where did they do it and exactly what time after midday did they do what they did?"* which I frequently am, when it comes to parts of the codebase I hold dear, then making commits by different people appear distinct helps me.
+If I was concerned about *"who did what, where and at what time?"* which I frequently am, when it comes to parts of the codebase I hold dear, then making commits by different people appear distinct helps me.
 If I was only concerned about *"what is there?"* then pure-content-addressing is dandy.

 There's a good explanation in `this issue`_.